syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ## Styling cells based on the cell type in Excel

-You can customize the cell styles based on cell type using [cellExport](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/cellExport.html) parameter which is a callback in the `exportToExcelWorkbook` and `exportToExcelWorksheet` methods.
+Customize the cell styles based on cell type using the [cellExport](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToExcelConverter/cellExport.html) parameter, which is a callback in the `exportToExcelWorkbook` and `exportToExcelWorksheet` methods.

 {% tabs %}
 {% highlight Dart %}